TodePond/TodePondDotCom/wikiblogarden/health/vomit/diaries/sea-level/readme.md

 They finally referred me to the hospital.

-I sat down with the doctor in the rheumatology department, and after about thirty seconds she told me:
+I sat down with the doctor in the rheumatology department, and in about thirty seconds she told me:

 "You've got psoriatic arthritis.
 And that's causing your joint pain too."